sourcefrog/conserve/doc/format.md

 The head file contains:

- - the time the band was started
+ - `start_time`: the Unix time the band was started

 ## Band tail